Karl Jenkins: Lyrics

-Awards and achievements
+Awards and honors

-Jenkins holds a Doctorate in Music from the University of Wales.
-He has been made both a fellow and an associate of the Royal Academy of Music, and a room has been named in his honour.
-He also has had fellowships at Cardiff University (2005), the Royal Welsh College of Music & Drama, Trinity College Carmarthen, and Swansea Metropolitan University.
+Jenkins was awarded an honorary doctorate in music by the University of Wales in 2006.
+He has been made both a fellow (FRAM) and an associate (ARAM) of the Royal Academy of Music in 2003, and a room has been named in his honour.
+He also has had fellowships at Cardiff University (2005), the Royal Welsh College of Music & Drama, Trinity College Carmarthen and Swansea Metropolitan University.
+In 2022, he was elected as an Honorary Fellow of the Learned Society of Wales (HonFLSW).

-In 2008 Jenkins' The Armed Man was listed as No. 1 in Classic FM's "Top 10 by living composers".
+In 2008, Jenkins' The Armed Man was listed as No. 1 in Classic FM's "Top 10 by living composers".

-He was awarded an honorary doctorate in music from the University of Leicester, the Chancellor's Medal from the University of Glamorgan and honorary visiting professorships at Thames Valley University, London College of Music and the ATriUM, Cardiff.
+He has been awarded an honorary doctorate in music by the University of Leicester, the Chancellor's Medal by the University of Glamorgan and honorary visiting professorships at Thames Valley University, London College of Music and the ATriUM, Cardiff.

-Jenkins was appointed an Officer of the Order of the British Empire (OBE) in the 2005 New Year Honours and a Commander of the Order of the British Empire (CBE) in the 2010 Birthday Honours.
-In 2015 he was made a Knight Bachelor.
+Jenkins was appointed an Officer of the Order of the British Empire (OBE) in the 2005 New Year Honours and promoted to Commander of the same Order (CBE) in the 2010 Birthday Honours, in both cases for services to music.
+In the 2015 Birthday Honours he was made a Knight Bachelor "for services to Composing and Crossing Musical Genres."

 Jenkins is joint president of the British Double Reed Society and Patron of the International Schools Choral Music Society (ISCMS).

-In 2016 Jenkins received the BASCA Gold Badge Award for his unique contribution to music.
+In 2016, Jenkins received the BASCA Gold Badge Award for his unique contribution to music.

+Jenkins' work Tros y Garreg (Welsh for Crossing the Stone) was performed at the coronation of King Charles III in 2023, with Jenkins in attendance.